aergoio/guide/source/smart-contracts/lua/reference.md

 This function returns the id of the current contract transaction.
 ### getAmount()
 This function returns number of AER sent with contract call.
 Return type is string.
+### isFeeDelegation()
+This function returns whether the transaction is using fee delegation.
 ### getContractID()
 This function returns the current contract address.
 ### getCreator()